adriendod/behavioral-cloning/README.md

 To combat the overfitting, I made sur I took enough training data, running through the lap 3 times one way, and 3 times the other way.

-Then I ...

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle fell off the track, to improve the driving behavior I added the side cameras to the training data.
 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

-#### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]

-#### 3. Creation of the Training Set & Training Process
+#### 2. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+To capture good driving behavior, I first recorded 3 laps on track  going one way and 3 laps going the other way.
+Doing so help the model generalise to all kinf of turn (since it's a round track, it is left turn heavy going one way)

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+After the collection process, I had 22 185 number of data points.
+I then preprocessed this data by converting to the YUV color space, cropping the image to remove the sky and the hood of the car, blurring it a little to smooth it out and finaly normalized it by dividing the pixels value by 255.

 ![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 20 as evidenced by the training graph.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+![alt text][image4]